DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Hold Person (Morgantha Only).</em></strong> Morgantha casts <em>hold person</em> at 3rd level.
 A target takes an additional 5 (2d4) necrotic damage if it fails the saving throw, or half damage on a success.</p>
 <p><strong><em>Lightning Bolt (Morgantha Only, Recharge 5-6).</em></strong> Morgantha casts <em>lightning bolt</em>.</p>
 <h3>Reactions</h3>
-<p><strong><em>Mirror Image (Bella Only).</em></strong> In response to being hit by an attack, Bella can use her reaction to briefly conjure two illusory duplicates in her space.
+<p><strong><em>Mirror Image (Bella Only).</em></strong> <em>1st-level illusion</em>, self, components V S, instantaneous. <em>Effect:</em> In response to being hit by an attack, Bella can use her reaction to briefly conjure two illusory duplicates in her space.
 The attacker must roll a d6, hitting Bella on a 5 or 6 and hitting a duplicate otherwise.</p>
-<p><strong><em>Hideous Laughter (Offalia Only).</em></strong> In response to taking damage from a creature that Offalia can see within 30 feet, Offalia can use her reaction to force that creature to make a DC 16 Wisdom saving throw.
+<p><strong><em>Hideous Laughter (Offalia Only).</em></strong> <em>1st-level enchantment</em>, 30 feet, componenets V S M, instantaneous. <em>Effect:</em> In response to taking damage from a creature that Offalia can see within range, Offalia can use her reaction to force that creature to make a DC 16 Wisdom saving throw.
 On a failure, the creature falls into fits of laughter, falling prone and becoming incapacitated and unable to stand up until the end of the creature's next turn, or until it takes damage.</p>
-<p><strong><em>Witch Bolt (Morgantha Only).</em></strong> In response to taking damage from a creature that Morgantha can see within 30 feet, Morgantha can use her reaction to send a beam of crackling blue energy toward her attacker, forcing them to succeed on a DC 16 Constitution saving throw or take 6 (1d12) lightning damage.
+<p><strong><em>Witch Bolt (Morgantha Only).</em></strong> <em>1st-level evocation</em>, 30 feet, components V S M, 1 round. <em>Effect:</em> In response to taking damage from a creature that Morgantha can see within range, Morgantha can use her reaction to send a beam of crackling blue energy toward her attacker, forcing them to succeed on a DC 16 Constitution saving throw or take 6 (1d12) lightning damage.
 On a failure, the beam forms an arc of lightning between Morgantha and the attacker until the start of its next turn.
 While the arc lasts, Morgantha has resistance to all damage, and each time she takes damage, the attacker takes the same amount of damage.</p>
 <p><strong><em>Misty Step (Any).</em></strong> In response to taking damage, a hag can use her reaction to cast <em>misty step</em>.</p>
 </div>
 <br>